Taylor County Rents

 SUPPLY FOR SALE

 Next look at total sales, captured in the last two graphs.
 In both graphs, you can see the conventional wisdom of residential real estate sales: people schedule moves in the summer when children are out of school or have more time.
-The larger regional market has already peaked for the season in May 2025 at 11,531 sales.
-Looking back to 2020, you can see peak annual sales have fallen at a decresing rate since July 2020 (15,760 sales) when we had easy access to COVID.
+The larger regional market (Figure 6) has already peaked for the season in May 2025 at 11,531 sales.
+Looking back to 2020, you can see peak annual sales have fallen at a decresing rate since July 2020 (15,760 sales) when we had easy access to COVID money.

 Conclusion: investors are stepping into the residential real estate market to buy homes to meet short-term rental demand shaped by a temporary workforce building Abilene-area data centers and bucking trends for the region.
-Our brokerage has seen this first hand - last month, an investor used our brokerage to buy this house for around $200,000 plus the contents; this month we leased it for $3800 to a Lancium data center employee, all bills paid - that's $2.85/sf/mo in rent.
+Our brokerage has seen this first hand - an investor used our brokerage to buy this house for around $200,000 plus the contents; this month we leased it for $3800 to a Lancium data center employee, all bills paid - that's $2.85/sf/mo in rent.

 LANDLORD BEHAVIOR